nfm/gplus/README.md

 To make requests, you need to [create an application](https://code.google.com/apis/console) with access to the Google+ API.

 Next, [create an OAuth 2.0 client ID](http://code.google.com/apis/console#access).
 You'll need to pick a product name, an optional logo, and a domain to redirect to after authorization.

+You can then specify additional redirect URIs and allowed javascript origins.

+You'll need the Client ID and Client secret that are generated.
+Keep them secure!

+Create a Google+ client:

+    client = Gplus::Client.new(:client_id => 'YOUR_CLIENT_ID', :client_secret => 'YOUR_CLIENT_SECRET')